Spanish Horse - Breed & Info

 Spanish Horse Article and Photos Copyrighted - see credits below

 The Spanish horse has a long and ancient history.
-Science shows that there was at least one prehistoric wild horse that the Spanish horse traces back to, and old documents mention a wild horse that was called zebro, zebra, or encebro, and today's Sorraia horse represents what is left of this wild, ancestral horse.
+Science shows that there was at least one prehistoric wild horse that the Spanish horse traces back to, and old documents mention a wild horse that was called zebro, zebra, or encebro.
+Today's Sorraia represents what is left of this primitive,wild, ancestral horse.

 The influence of the Spanish horse was incredibly widespread, as they were taken by invaders returning to their own territories and countries.
-The Spanish horse was a known fact to the invading Greeks as far back as 3000 B. C. when they quickly learned to fear the Iberian cavalry.
-Horse breeders being what they are, soon learned to breed horses selectively and the genetic influence of the original Iberian horse has been astounding - or perhaps not, when one considers the dominant characteristics that were so prized by mankind over the millennia since this horse was domesticated.
+These horses were a known fact to the invading Greeks as far back as 3000 B. C. when they quickly learned to fear the Iberian cavalry.

 It is known that the Spanish horse or Iberian horse was much prized by the Phoenicians, Carthagians, Greeks, and Romans.
 The Moor's found the Iberian horse superior, and during their long occupation of the Iberian Peninsula continued to breed it.

-It needs to be noted that for most of their common history, there was hardly any distinction between the two major Iberian breeds, Andalusian and Lusitano.
+It needs to be noted that for most of their common history, there was hardly any distinction between the two major Iberian breeds (or Spanish Horses), the Andalusian and Lusitano.
 In the minds of Portuguese breeders, they were not breeding a different horse than the Spaniards, and often acquired breeding stock in Spain, where the horses were more plentiful.
 The horsemanship was also the same for most of that common history in both Iberian countries.

 The Andalusian of Spain, along with Portugal's Lusitano, grew to be the royal horse not only of Spain but also throughout Europe, and this breed began as early as the 15th century to have a developmental impact on many other breeds.